Atia6/Microcontroller_codes/Atmega32a/Readme.md

 <br>Year: 2022
 <br>Grade Recieved: A+
 <br>
 <br>The code was developed and debugged on AtmelStudio version 6.1.
 The relevent circuit has been developed and the code performance have been reviwed on Proteus version 8.
+I have added lab reports with circuit diagram and codes for the code I am unable to find.